 Noise

-One final thing to consider is the noise level of an air compressor.
+One final thing to consider is the noise level of an compressor.
 Most compressors are fairly loud, so if you plan to spend a lot of time filling up balloons in close proximity to the compressor itself, make sure you protect your ears against the damaging effects of noise exposure.

 How To Blow Up Balloons Using an Air Compressor